jeyeverett/gridsome-vue/content/blog/full-stack-nodejs/part-2-building-a-nodejs-web-server.md

 pillarContent:
   image: ./media/nodejs_logo.png
   pillarTitle: "Building a Full Stack Node.js Application | The Step-by-Step JavaScript Developer's Guide"
-  text: "<em>'Building a Full Stack Node.js Application - The Step-by-Step JavaScript Developer's Guide'</em> is an ongoing series on full stack Node.js web development.
-Each step in the series covers a variety of web development topics, including: back-end development, front-end development, best practices, useful libraries, design patterns, error handling, UI/UX design, and much more."
+  text: "Welcome to the only guide you'll need to build full stack JavaScript applications.
+This ongoing series is here to help supercharge your JavaScript development journey.
+Each article in the series covers the relevant topics you need to build awesome web apps.
+Join me in investigating topics like backend and frontend development, cloud deployment, UI/UX, and more.
+Learn everything you need to excel as a JavaScript developer.
+We'll cover every detail of web development, from web servers and HTTP, to frontend frameworks and beyond.
+Its 2022 and you need the most up to date information you can get.
+Everything I share with you comes from my own <em>current</em> experience.
+So what are you waiting for?
+Let's get started."
 image:
   pathLarge: ./media/building-a-nodejs-web-server_large.jpg
   pathSmall: ./media/building-a-nodejs-web-server_small.jpg